 4. How To Install Proprietary Codecs on Meego

 I personally don’t use my netbook for much media, but if you do you’re going to want proprietary codecs.
 I tried to make everything in this guide as simple as possible, but there’s no easy way that I’ve found to set up MeeGo with proprietary codecs.
-You’ll find instructions for compiling all the codecs you could ever want at the MeeGo forums.
+You’ll find instructions for compiling all the codecs you could ever want.

 These instructions obviously aren’t for the faint of heart, but they work.
 If MeeGo is worth it to you than check them out and work your way through them, but I can’t find an easier way to explain to you how to get started.